 A formal voting panel should decide on the best idea.

 This is the idea that is deemed to be the best combination of an interesting problem + cool technology + commercial/product potential

-Give each person a vote toward the 'crowd favourite' idea.
+Give each person a vote toward the crowd favourite idea.
 No rules for this.
 People just get to pick what they liked the most.
 This encourages those people who come up with extremely outrageous ideas that probably wont ever the best idea award.
-These crazy ideas are worth as much as a good commercial product simply due to the creativity they trigger.
+These crazy ideas are worth as much as a good commercial product simply due to the creativity they trigger within the team.